Golden Paws of NC

 We breed AKC Registered Golden Retrievers

-All of our puppies come with a one year health guarantee (heart, liver, and kidneys) and a two year health guarantee on hip dysplasia (Please scroll down to read), First of shots, 3 de-wormings, a starter bag of puppy food, and toys!
+All of our puppies come with AKC Limited Registration Papers (Breeding Rights considered for an additional fee - if approved), a one year health guarantee (heart, liver, and kidneys) and a two year health guarantee on hip dysplasia (Please scroll down to read), First of shots, 4 de-wormings, a starter bag of puppy food, and toys!

 We accept deposits in advance for picks of the litters - picks are done in order that deposits are placed